Pros and Cons of Gifted Learning Programs in Schools

 Raises Level of Instruction

 Teachers are forced to raise their level of instruction when educating gifted students.
-Not only is this beneficial for teachers who choose to instruct gifted students, but it also benefits non-gifted children in heterogeneous classrooms.
+This benefits not only the teachers who instruct but also non-gifted children in heterogeneous classrooms.

-There are many non-identified students who are able to learn at elevated levels and a higher level of instruction pushes them to thrive, just as it challenges the gifted students in the classroom.
+Many non-identified students can learn at elevated levels as a higher level of instruction pushes them to thrive, just as it challenges the gifted students in the classroom.

 Student Achievement

-Although this is a controversial subject (mainly because there is research to support both sides of the argument), there is evidence to suggest that students in gifted programs exhibit higher levels of achievement than their peers.
+Although this is a controversial subject (mainly because there is research to support both sides of the argument), evidence suggests that students in gifted programs exhibit higher levels of achievement than their peers.

 In a meta-analysis of research over the past century, it was found that particular types of gifted programs—namely acceleration and ability grouping— had significant positive effects on academic achievement.